 - A 7 ½ foot deer fence.
 The minimum suggested height for small garden areas up to 100 linear feet is 6 feet.
 Other areas: 7 to 7 ½ feet for areas up to 500 linear feet and 8 feet or taller for areas over 500 linear feet.
 This is a general guide and not a rule please use your own judgement.
 For example, if you are wrapping bushes like arborvitae to prevent deer damage, 6 feet tall will work for any footage length.
 In general the less space deer have to be able to jump inside an area, the shorter the deer fence can be – they are less likely to try and jump inside a 25x25 area than a 300 foot perimeter fence.
 The deer fence trend is to enclose an entire area as opposed to encircling specific garden areas with deer fence because it can be more cost effective.

-Below are our deer fence kits separated by type:
+Shop Deer Fence Types - Compare our deer fence kits separated by type: